zaman-shakir/zaman-shakir/README.md

 - 👋 Hi, I’m Shakir
-- 👀 I’m interested in PHP, Wordpress and MERN
+- 👀 I’m interested in PHP, WordPress and Gutenberg Block development
-- 🌱 I’m currently learning More about WordPress and Sveltkit development
+- 🌱 I’m currently learning More about WordPress and React development
 - 📫 How to reach me ... mail me at zaman.shakirdev@gmail.com

 <!---